 The air temperature variable is not quite as intuitive, but it really is simply a real world example of a concept all spectacle wearers rely on daily: refraction.
 Refraction allows for light passing through a medium of different densities to bend and focus in predictable ways.
 The medium in a pair of spectacles is glass, and the glass is shaped in either a convex or concave manner to help focus light into a person's eye based on if they are nearsighted or farsighted.
 However, the medium the light is passing through can also be air, and if the density gradient of the air is just right, it can allow light to bend around the curvature of the earth.
 Cool air near the earth's surface with hotter air above is required to bend light in such a manner, which would further increase our maximum line of sight (the opposite conditions, hot air at the surface and cool air higher up will cause light to bend away from the earth, which is how mirages in the desert are formed).

 So to recap, a tall vantage point, a tall target, proper air temperature, and a clear line of sight are all requirements for maximum viewing distance.
 By plugging all this information into a computer and cross- referencing it to a map of the world, we can determine the line of sight from Mt.
 Dankova in Kyrgyzstan to Hindu Tagh in China, is the longest sightline on earth at a whopping 538 km.
 Now that is only theoretical, as it has never been proven by photograph.
-The furthest photographed sightline in the world is 443 km, from Pic de Finestrelles in the Spanish Pyrenees to Barre des Ecrins in the French Alps, almost 100x further than we can see when driving down Highway 2 and staring at the horizon.
+The furthest photographed sightline in the world is 443 km, from Pic de Finestrelles in the Spanish Pyrenees to Pic Gaspard in the French Alps, almost 100x further than what can be seen driving along the prairies and staring at the horizon.

 As a note, you may be wondering: how does 20/20 and the observer's visual acuity play into all of this?
 Well visual acuity tells us what the minimum size an object has to be before the observer can see it at a given distance.
 So if you have 20/20 vision and are looking out at the horizon (on the prairies, 4.7km away) an object would have to be at least 1.37 m tall (and wide) for it be seen, or else it would be invisible.
-And looking from Pic de Finestrelles to Barre des Ecrins?
-128 m x 128 m, or equivalent two Gulf Canada Squares stacked on top of each other.
+And looking from Pic de Finestrelles to Pic Gaspard?
+128 m x 128 m, or about the size of a modern day office building.

 Dr. Burke is an optometrist practicing at Calgary Vision Centre.
 Calculating the distance to the horizon while driving is only distracted driving if you are using pen and paper for the math.
 Opinions above do not constitute medical advice, and readers should consult with their optometrist if they have questions or concerns about their eye health